spy86/Apache-Solr-Scripts/README.md

 ## License

-Â© [Cominvent AS](www.cominvent.com) and licensed under the Apache License v2.0
+© [Cominvent AS](www.cominvent.com) and licensed under the Apache License v2.0